The Arts - Music

 Classroom Music - Amie Menzel

 Music is taught through practical hands-on activities, which help students to develop creative and powerful ways to express themselves.
 When students are given the opportunity to respond to, reflect on and analyse music pieces, they develop a critical appreciation of their own work and that of others.
 As students consider the contexts in which music is heard and created, their awareness is sharpened and they're able to use more techniques in their own compositions.
-Each class receives between 60 and 70 minutes of instruction time a week.
 The curriculum framework for music is organised through three strands:

 - Arts practice